Get the Tap app

 Investing in common stock or preferred stock on the NYSE can be done through a broker or online stock trading platform.
 When trading on the NYSE, investors have access to a wide range of products and services, including stocks, bonds, mutual funds and ETFs (exchange-traded funds).

 Investors can also take advantage of the numerous benefits that come with trading on the NYSE, such as access to real-time information and the ability to buy and sell quickly.
-The trading platform is regulated by the Securities and Exchange Commission (SEC).
+The trading platform is regulated by the U.S. Securities and Exchange Commission (SEC).

 Terminology associated with the stock market